Blog

 Science-grounded articles on personality, teams, and open measurement.
 Written to be citable, honest, and useful.

-Everyone is joining silent book clubs.
+Silent book clubs are everywhere.
 You might be the Octopus.

 Silent book clubs are everywhere right now.
 If reading near people without having to talk sounds perfect, you might be your team's Octopus.